-Goals and Objectives Objective 2A Identify a priority pedestrian network that connects key generators and develop a plan to build these connections Objective 2B Identify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections and encourage appropriate bicycle parking Objective 2B Identify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections and encourage appropriate bicycle parking Objective 3A Reconstruct and proactively maintain pedestrian facilities to ensure year-round usability Objective 3B Reconstruct and proactively maintain bicycle facilities to ensure year-round usability Project Description Encourage Kenai Peninsula Borough to build improved trails between schools and surrounding neighborhoods.
+Goals and Objectives Objective 2AIdentify a priority pedestrian network that connects key generators and develop a plan to build these connectionsObjective 2BIdentify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections and encourage appropriate bicycle parkingObjective 2BIdentify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections and encourage appropriate bicycle parkingObjective 2BIdentify a priority low-stress bicycle network that connects key generators, develop a Project Description Encourage Kenai Peninsula Borough to build improved trails between schools and surrounding neighborhoods.
 Several survey comments requested established trails from neighborhoods to the nearby schools.
 West Homer Elementary, Middle, and High schools all have natural surroundings to the north.
 It seems that students have been traversing these areas despite the lack of a maintained and designated trail.
 To ensure the safety of children walking to school, and to create more connectivity to the schools, a set of trails between the schools and the surrounding neighborhoods should be identified, constructed, and maintained.
 Benefits Provides a safe passage for children walking to school, encouraging active transportation, and providing additional travel options.
 Challenges Coordination with Kenai Peninsula Borough.
-Related Projects Project 3 Improve Drop-Off and Pick-Up Locations at Schools Project 9 Identify Additional Priorities for Walking & Biking Infrastructure
+Polatod Projects Project 3 Improve Drop-Off and Pick-Up Locations at Schools Related Projects Project 9 Identify Additional Priorities for Walking & Biking Infrastructure